vinctustech/energize/docs/docs/hello-world.md

 $ sbt
 ```

-After the SBT prompt appears, you can start the server using the `messenger.energize` file:
+After the SBT prompt appears, start the server using the `messenger.energize` file:

 ```
 $ re-start messenger